4YO Funded Kinder Program

-Our Funded Kinder Program is incorporated into a 3-5 year old room to ensure we deliver an inclusive program to all children in the room.
+Our Funded (15hr per week) Kinder Program is incorporated into a 3-5 year old room to ensure we deliver an inclusive program to all children in the room.
 We deliver the Funded Kinder Program through play – based learning activities and group times.
 The children in the Funded Kinder Program participate in the group times and play-based activities alongside the 3-5 year old children as well as having an extra morning group time to help prepare them for school.
 To ensure we deliver an inclusive program in the kindergarten room the 3 year old’s are able to participate in this group time if they would like to.

 The Kinder Program is run daily with planning on Wednesdays.
-The kinder program on Wednesdays is overseen by the Kindergarten Teacher but lead by the Assistant educator.
+The Kinder Program on Wednesdays is overseen by the Kindergarten Teacher but lead by the Assistant educator.
 We have an integrated program with LDC together with a sessional program which runs from 9.30am-2.30pm x 3 days OR 9am to 4:30pm 2 days a week.

 Sessions We Offer

 At Keysborough Freedom Club we offer two options for our funded kinder program to families:

-- Integrated sessions: Run daily allowing families to drop off and pick up any time with the LDC operating hours.
+- Integrated sessions: Run daily allowing families to drop off and pick up any time within the LDC operating hours.
 This is handy for those that work full time and will also keep their children in childcare throughout school holidays.

-- Sessional sessions: Run daily (except for Wednesdays) from 9.30am–2.30pm (5hrs x 3 days) OR (7.5hrs x 2 days).
-Children must attend 3 of these sessions to meet the criteria of 15 hours a week for funded kindergarten)
+- Sessional sessions: Run daily from 9.30am–2.30pm (5hrs x 3 days) OR (7.5hrs x 2 days).
+Children must attend all enrolled weekly sessions to meet the criteria of 15 hours a week for funded kindergarten.